 1 Student Full Name: understand that I am never to discuss or review any infereview is part of my assignment to the site.
 I understand procedures of the clinical site to which I am assigned.
 I Agreement mean any written, verbal or electronic communications.
-I ormation regarding a patient at a clinical site unless the discussion or d that I am obligated to know and adhere to the privacy policies and acknowledge that medical records, accounting information, patient heare professionals about patients are confidential under law and this of my clinical assignment to anyone other than the med record from the clinical site without the written authori.
-Health Information (PHI) includes patient medical and t disclose any information about a patient during the clinical portion ical staff of the clinical site.
+I ormation regarding a patient at a clinical site unless the discussion or d that I am obligated to know and adhere to the privacy policies and acknowledge that medical records, accounting information, patient heare professionals about patients are confidential under law and this of my clinical assignment to anyone other than the med record from the clinical site without the written authori Health Information (PHI) includes patient medical and It disclose any information about a patient during the clinical portion lical staff of the clinical site.
 I understand that I may not remove any zation of the site.
-Additionally, I understand that Patient Protected financial information or any other information of a private or stand that before I use or disclose patient information in a learning tent or research, I must exclude the following: Names Certificate/license numbers Geographical subdivisions smaller than a state Vehicle identifiers Device identifiers Dates of birth, admission, discharge, and death Web locators (URLs) Telephone numbers and Fax numbers Internet protocol (IP) addresses E-mail addresses Biometric identifiers Social security numbers Full face photographs Medical record numbers Any other unique identifying number, characteristic, or code Health plan beneficiary numbers All ages over 89 years Account numbers Any other PHI, finacnial or confidential information only be used or disclosed for health care training and exercised remain confidential.
+Additionally, I understand that Patient Protected financial information or any other information of a private or stand that before I use or disclose patient information in a learning tent or research, I must exclude the following: Names Certificate/license numbers Geographical subdivisions smaller than a state Vehicle identifiers Device identifiers Dates of birth, admission, discharge, and death Web locators (URLs) Telephone numbers and Fax numbers Internet protocol (IP) addresses Biometric identifiers E-mail addresses Social security numbers Full face photographs Medical record numbers Any other unique identifying number, characteristic, or code Health plan beneficiary numbers All ages over 89 years Account numbers Any other PHI, financial or confidential information only be used or disclosed for health care training and exercised remain confidential.
 I understand that I must promptly procedures, applicable law, or this Agreement, by me, cappropriate United States University Program Director.
-I am familiar with the guidelines in place at United States. on, whether or not it excludes some or all of those identifiers, may ducational purposes at United States University, and must otherwise report any violation of the clinical site's privacy policies and or an United States University student or faculty member to the res University and in my clinical settings pertaining to the use and ion.
+I am familiar with the guidelines in place at United States. on, whether or not it excludes some or all of those identifiers, may ducational purposes at United States University, and must otherwise report any violation of the clinical site's privacy policies and or an United States University student or faculty member to the tes University and in my clinical settings pertaining to the use and ion.
 Prior approval should be obtained before any disclosure of PHI or other confidential information not addressed in the g and clinical sites.
 I understand the HIPAA Video and P HIPAA Video and PowerPoint that I need to take my q University.
-I confirm by signing this Agreement, that I uidelines and policies and procedures of United States University owerPoint information and that if I have questions regarding the uestions to the appropriate Program Director at United States I will be subject to disciplinary action.
-By signing this comply with them.
-Agreement, I certify that I have read and understand its terms and will Signature: Dau.
+I confirm by signing this Agreement, that I owerPoint information and that if I have questions regarding the uestions to the appropriate Program Director at United States Agreement, I certify that I have read and understand its terms and will organitation

-Complio Instructions
+Complio Guidance